 The thirteen universities, colleges, and youth-serving programs around the country that started out the school year with intentions of providing a high quality intergenerational, community-based learning experience through our NextGen project, found themselves having to quickly pivot to meet many unknowns.

 Register to join as the University of Wisconsin-Milwaukee students share their stories from their time in community with elders.

-With almost 900 Certified Facilitators around the world, the TimeSlips team is continually enriched by those who cross our paths: you are the spark in the world bringing meaning and joy to others.
+With more than 900 Certified Facilitators around the world, the TimeSlips team is continually enriched by those who cross our paths: you are the spark in the world bringing meaning and joy to others.
 We are excited to introduce some "spark-finders" to you in the coming months.

 Join us for another inspiring webinar next week!

 Creative Care pioneers a radical change in how we interact with our older loved ones, especially those experiencing dementia.

 TimeSlips welcomes first full time Executive Director, Carol Varney, to lead exciting organizational growth.

 Look--up in the sky!
 It’s not a bird, a plane, or even Superman.
 It’s… Milwaukee’s own superhero team, The Righteous League!

 Andew heard about the SAIR program by accident.
 Though he had never worked with elders before, he thought he'd try a new experience.
 Upon being placed at Luther Manor, Andrew quickly learned it was much different from the nursing home he'd envisioned.
 Andrew's story is one of courage, creativity, and compassion.

 In partnership with LeadingAge, we are very excited to announce the launch of our NextGen program, an expansion of TimeSlips programming into high schools, youth-serving programs, and colleges/universities.